Glossary Perfumery Terms

 Agrumen. = Citrus

 Alcohol.
 The word used by itself usually refers to Ethyl Alcohol or Ethanol the main solvent used to carry perfume for extraits, colognes.
 When in a chemical name refers to the chemical group R-OH.

 Aldehydic.
 A perfumery term that indicates a smell displays the character of the shorter (C6-C12) straight chained (aliphatic) aldehydes.
 The characteristic smell is revealed in the Greek origin of the word (anointing oil).
 Aldehydes display a fatty note.
-Aldehydic perfumes Include Chanel No.5 and many versions of Lux soap.
+Aldehydic perfumes include Chanel No.5, Rive Gauche (YSL) and many versions of Lux soap.